Overview

 - Immunologic correlates of protection against the acquisition of HIV infection

-- Structural and immunologic requirements for broadly neutralizing antibody induction
+- Defining the requirements for HIV broadly neutralizing antibody induction

 - Novel HIV-1 vaccine designs